vmware-tanzu/velero/docs/azure-config.md

 Ensure that the VMs for your agent pool allow Managed Disks.
 If I/O performance is critical, consider using Premium Managed Disks, which are SSD backed.

+## Download Velero

+1. Download the [latest release's](https://github.com/heptio/velero/releases) tarball for your client platform.

+1. Extract the tarball:
+    ```bash
+    tar -xvf <RELEASE-TARBALL-NAME>.tar.gz -C /dir/to/extract/to
+    ```
+    We'll refer to the directory you extracted to as the "Velero directory" in subsequent steps.

+1. Move the `velero` binary from the Velero directory to somewhere in your PATH.

+_We strongly recommend that you use an [official release](https://github.com/heptio/velero/releases) of Velero.
+The tarballs for each release contain the
+`velero` command-line client **and** version-specific sample YAML files for deploying Velero to your cluster.
+The code and sample YAML files in the master branch of the Velero repository are under active development and are not guaranteed to be stable.
+Use them at your own risk!_

 ## Create Azure storage account and blob container